solusipse/cpress/README.md

 cpress
 ======

-cpress is C library for simulating keyboard actions.
-It interacts with `/dev/uinput` so it's low level and xserver independent.
-There are Python and Go bindings.
+cpress was made for simulating keyboard input on Linux systems.
+It interacts with `/dev/uinput` and therefore is very low level and X Window System independend.
+There are Python and Go bindings provided.

 ----------------------------